Free Download! Get Your Claim Evidence Reasoning Poster

-Every science teacher understands the value of students being able to explain phenomena, not simply to define vocabulary words or to answer questions that require them to show what they have memorized.
-But teaching students to construct explanations is challenging.
+Science teachers understand the value of students being able to explain phenomena, not simply to define vocabulary words or to answer questions that require them to show what they have memorized.
+However, we also know that teaching students to construct explanations is challenging.

-IQWST® makes the process easier by supporting teachers and students with a systematic approach that includes the now well-known CER framework.
-The framework divides explanations into three logical, manageable, and teachable components for middle school students: Claim, Evidence, and Reasoning.
+The CER framework divides explanations into three logical, manageable, and teachable components for middle school and high school science students: Claim, Evidence, and Reasoning.

 Scientific Explanations using the CER Framework